St. John the Baptist Church

 St. John the Baptist, Bamford with Derwent Church, Main Road, Bamford, Hope Valley, Derbyshire.

-Bamford Anglican Church dedicated to St John the Baptist is unique in Derbyshire, being the only church in the county designed by the renowned gothic architect, William Butterfield, who designed many churches and chapels notably St Paul’s Anglican Cathedral, Melbourne Australia, Keble College Oxford and Rugby School.
+Our Church is the only church in Derbyshire designed by the famous gothic architect, William Butterfield, who designed many churches and chapels notably St Paul’s Anglican Cathedral, Melbourne Australia, Keble College Oxford and Rugby School.

 The Church is delicate and slender.
-Seen from the outside the spire reaches high into the sky and inside there is a feeling of great space and airiness; the long chancel being slightly non rectangular to increase the impression of length.
-The décor and furniture were all designed by Butterfield giving a harmonious feeling to the building.
-Built in 1860 by the Moore family, who owned Bamford Mill, the church still has a direct descendant of the Moores as its patron.
-Originally the Parish Church of the village, it became St John the Baptist, Bamford with Derwent when the Derwent dams were built and Derwent and Ashopton villages submerged in the 1940s; then in 1999 Bamford became part of a joint benefice with Hathersage; in 2007 the benefice was being further expanded to include Grindleford.
+The spire reaches high into the sky and inside there is a feeling of great space and airiness; the long chancel is slightly non-rectangular which increases the impression of length.
+The whole interior was designed by Butterfield giving a harmonious feeling to the building.
+Built in 1860 by the Moore family, who owned Bamford Mill, the church still has a direct descendant of the Moore’s as its patron.
+Originally the Parish Church of the village, it became St John the Baptist, Bamford with Derwent when the Derwent dams were built and Derwent and Ashopton villages submerged in the 1940s; then in 1999 Bamford became part of a joint benefice with Hathersage; in 2007 the benefice was further expanded to include Grindleford.

 Protecting children, young people and vulnerable adults is the responsibility of us all, whether they are in the communities in which we live or part of our Christian family.
 To report a safeguarding concern, please contact Derby Diocese or our Parish Safeguarding Officer, Pat Brunskill (details below).